Why won’t my pet stop scratching?

 BRAVECTO kills fleas and prevents flea infestations.
 BRAVECTO (fluralaner) Chews for Dogs kills ticks (black-legged tick, American dog tick, brown dog tick, and Asian longhorned tick) for 12 weeks.
 BRAVECTO Chews also kills lone star ticks for 8 weeks.
 BRAVECTO (fluralaner topical solution) for Dogs kills ticks (black-legged tick, American dog tick, and brown dog tick) for 12 weeks.
 BRAVECTO Topical Solution for Dogs also kills lone star ticks for 8 weeks.

 BRAVECTO 1-MONTH (fluralaner) Chews: indicated for dogs 8 weeks of age and older.
 The most commonly reported adverse reactions include itching, diarrhea, vomiting, decreased appetite, elevated ALT, lethargy, and weight loss.
-BRAVECTO 1-MONTH is not effective against A. americanum in puppies less than 6 months of age.
-BRAVECTO (fluralaner) Chews for Dogs: The most commonly reported adverse reactions include vomiting, lethargy, diarrhea, anorexia and pruritus.
+BRAVECTO 1-MONTH (fluralaner) Chews is not effective against A. americanum in puppies less than 6 months of age.
+BRAVECTO (fluralaner) Chews: The most commonly reported adverse reactions include vomiting, lethargy, diarrhea, anorexia and pruritus.
 In some cases, adverse events have been reported following use in breeding females.
 BRAVECTO (fluralaner topical solution) for Dogs: The most commonly reported adverse reactions include vomiting, hair loss, diarrhea, lethargy, decreased appetite, and moist dermatitis/rash.
 BRAVECTO (fluralaner topical solution) for Cats: The most commonly reported adverse reactions include vomiting, itching, diarrhea, hair loss, decreased appetite, lethargy, and scabs/ulcerated lesions.
-BRAVECTO Topical Solution for Cats is not effective against American dog ticks beyond 8 weeks of dosing.
+BRAVECTO (fluralaner topical solution) for Cats is not effective against American dog ticks beyond 8 weeks of dosing.
 BRAVECTO PLUS (fluralaner and moxidectin topical solution) for Cats: The most commonly reported adverse reactions include vomiting, hair loss, itching, diarrhea, lethargy, dry skin, elevated ALT, and hypersalivation.
-BRAVECTO PLUS has not been shown to be effective for 2 months in kittens less than 6 months of age.
+BRAVECTO PLUS (fluralaner and moxidectin topical solution) has not been shown to be effective for 2 months in kittens less than 6 months of age.
 Use with caution in cats that are heartworm positive.
-The effectiveness of BRAVECTO PLUS to prevent heartworm disease after bathing or water immersion has not been evaluated.
+The effectiveness of BRAVECTO PLUS (fluralaner and moxidectin topical solution) to prevent heartworm disease after bathing or water immersion has not been evaluated.

 Want to share this article?